8ta4/quest/README.md

 Yes, the undo limit is 1,000 actions.

-> How do I read something else?
+> Can I read something other than the demo page?

-You need to import a file.

-If there's an existing import file, you can load it by pressing `Ctrl + q`. "q" stands for "question".
+Yep, you just need to import a file.
+You can load it by pressing `Ctrl + q`. "q" stands for "question".

 > How can I use it while using Vimium?